Enthronement of the Japanese emperor: History of the enthronement ceremony

-The accession ceremony of Empress Meishō was described as “filled with spectators of high rank and low rank in the garden,” and it seems that a considerable number of spectators thronged to the throne.
+The accession ceremony of Empress Meishō was described as "filled with spectators of high rank and low rank in the garden," and it seems that a considerable number of spectators thronged to the throne.

 In keeping with tradition, research has shown that during the Edo period, the general public was able to watch the accession ceremony at the Kyoto Imperial Palace by purchasing stamps (a kind of ticket).
-Nomiya Sadaharu, who was not involved in the ceremonies at the time of the accession to the throne of Empress Go-Sakuramachi, who only attended the ceremony to see the empress off, was upset that many ordinary court nobles were not allowed to observe the ceremony because of the large number of "samurai slaves" and "miscellaneous people", but that the shogunate's envoys were allowed to see the ceremony unofficially in the Capital Hall.
+Captain Nomiya Sadaharu, who was not involved in the ceremonies at the time of the accession to the throne of Empress Go-Sakuramachi, who only attended the ceremony to see the empress off, was upset that many ordinary court nobles were not allowed to observe the ceremony because of the large number of "samurai slaves" and "miscellaneous people", but that the shogunate's envoys were allowed to see the ceremony unofficially in the Capital Hall.

 After the Meiji Restoration, a series of ceremonies related to the senso and accession of the emperor were established by the enactment of the former Imperial Household Law and the Tengoku Order.
 In addition, there are a number of other rituals and ceremonies that can be performed in Kyoto.
 The current Imperial Household Law, enacted in 1947.

 The ceremony began with an announcement of the due date to Amaterasu, and successive emperors, followed by a report to the Three Palaces in the Imperial Palace, and an imperial proclamation to the Ise Grand Shrine.
 In accordance with the Tengoku Order, the period from Spring to Autumn is designated as the time of accession, and for one year after the Collapse of the previous emperor, the accession ceremony and the Daijō-sai are not held as a period of mourning.
 This period of mourning is called "Ryoami" in Japanese.